 – Lower North Island tournament – 2nd-6th Sept, Wellington

-The Jnr A team will compete in the CSW Junior tournament – 8th August – and the Senior A, B and Junior A teams will be involved in various interschool exchanges.
+The Junior A team will compete in the CSW Junior tournament at ASB Sport Centre on August 8th and the Senior A, B and Junior A teams will be involved in various interschool exchanges.

 NETBALL SELECTION PROCESS

 The process begins for year 9s with a “pre-trial” run by the Sports Office during a PE class.
 A number of simple netball drills are completed by the small group and they are graded into 4 ability groups, 1, 2, 3 and 4.
 This is purely a starting point.
 Past netball history is not taken into account, on purpose, as many girls have possibly missed out on rep teams unfairly and vice versa.
 There is also a huge change physically in girls from one season to another.
 We like to give everyone a fair chance.
 This grading then gives a rough platform for the first trial.

 For the first Year 9 trial, teams will be made up from the 4 groups.
 On the registration form, girls have been asked for their favourite 2 positions.
 Girls are then put into trial teams – in their first position where possible – which are made up starting from the lower group ie the 4s, and moving upwards.
 It is then easier to hold a player over for a later trial if she is deemed more able than the others.
 The same 14 girls are kept on the court for about 30mins.
 With about 10 mins to go, selectors stop the game and ask if girls would like to trial at another position.